Flaming Youth (film): Critical reviews

+Flapper archetype

+Biographer Jeanine Basinger in Silent Stars (1999) reports that "the movie flapper really came into focus in 1923, when Colleen Moore"—heretofore playing ingenues "with no distinctive traits"—appeared in Flaming Youth, and "she more than anyone became the prototype."

+The flapper signaled the transition from the pre-World War I feminine ideals, such as the Gibson Girl, to the post-war modern era.
+She acted out the changes that were taking place "in fashion, sex, social awareness, and politics."
+Basinger describes the iconic image of the flapper: "flat-chested and angular, big-eyed and lively, and with her hair cut short, very short, straight across the bottom and topped off with bangs"—the distinctive "Dutch Boy bob".
+Basinger insists that the Dutch Boy was popularized by Colleen Moore, and not by her contemporary Louise Brooks, whose hairdo appropriates the "trademark" flapper cut.

 Censorship

+Films during that period were subject to censorship by state and city censor boards.
+The Board of Motion Picture Review of Worcester, Massachusetts, banned the showing of Flaming Youth, even though it had been passed by the state board.

 When Flaming Youth debuted in Québec cinemas in January 1924, Judge Philippe-Auguste Choquette was petitioned by a delegation of Montreal women to ban the motion picture.
-They asserted the foreign American film was "obscene" and morally corrosive to young Canadian girls.
+It asserted the foreign American film was "obscene" and morally corrosive to young Canadian girls.
 In response, Judge Choquette ordered all film prints to be seized and all lobby cards to be confiscated.
 Additionally, theater owners and projectionists who exhibited the film were arrested.

-Due to these highly-publicized actions, a legal court case ensued over the film.
+Those highly publicized actions caused a legal court case to ensue over the film.
 The case regarding the film was transferred to Judge Arthur Lachance of the Court of Sessions.
-Lachance privately viewed the film and deemed its contents to be "immoral."
-Shortly thereafter, the Canadian board of censors rescinded their previous approval of the film and, thenceforward, Flaming Youth could not be shown at any cinema in Canada "without violating the Canadian criminal code."
+Lachance privately viewed the film and deemed its content to be "immoral."
+Shortly thereafter, the Canadian board of censors rescinded its previous approval of the film and Flaming Youth could no longer be shown at any cinema in Canada "without violating the Canadian criminal code."